Kansas rewards athletic director Goff with long-term contract and large raise

 “Travis has proven to be among the most respected athletic directors in the country and terrific fit for KU at this moment in our history,” said Douglas A. Girod, chancellor of the University of Kansas.

-Goff, a graduated of Kansas, became head of the Jayhawks athletics in April 2021.
+Goff, a graduate of Kansas, became head of the Jayhawks athletics in April 2021.
 Before that, he served in athletic administration at Northwestern and Tulane.

 Goff thanked Girod for his continued trust.
 “I am honored and humbled by the opportunity to continue leading Kansas athletics through a pivotal time,” he said.